Vincent D'Onofrio: Acting and filmmaking

 On April 30, 2012, the short film Crackers, starring D'Onofrio as Gus, won a People's Choice Award at the Fort Myers Beach Film Festival.
 The festival, which had been dormant for six years, was rekindled and partly organized by Vincent's sister, actress Elizabeth D'Onofrio.

 Also in November, filming began on the Vidhu Vinod Chopra movie Broken Horses, which focused on gang warfare around the border between the United States and Mexico.
 D'Onofrio starred alongside Chris Marquette and Anton Yelchin.

 In 2013, D'Onofrio co-starred in the film Escape Plan, filmed in New Orleans, also starring Sylvester Stallone, Arnold Schwarzenegger, and 50 Cent.
 D'Onofrio portrayed Lester Clark, deputy director of the Prisons Bureau.

 D'Onofrio co-starred in the film drama The Judge (2014).

 His other projects included a role in Supreme Ruler with Marcia Gay Harden and Jeffrey Dean Morgan, Eric Bogosian's Mall which he co-wrote with his former Law & Order: Criminal Intent co-star, and Pawn Shop Chronicles.

 In 2015, D'Onofrio made his Marvel Cinematic Universe debut as Wilson Fisk in the first season of Daredevil.
 He reprised the role in an extended cameo appearance in season 2, and in season 3 as a series regular.
 He also portrayed Victor "Vic" Hoskins in the action adventure film Jurassic World (2015), and Jack Horne in Antoine Fuqua's 2016 remake of The Magnificent Seven.

 In 2016, he played the role of the evil Duke Luca Abele in the video game Dishonored 2.
 He was able to draw upon his extensive acting experience to fully flesh out the voice of the corrupt Duke Abele in various public speeches that were broadcast in-game over large speakers suspended in the game area.

 He plays the role of Vincent "The Chin" Gigante in the American crime drama television series Godfather of Harlem.
 The series began in 2019 and is scheduled for a third season in 2023.

-D'Onofrio returned to the role of Wilson Fisk/Kingpin in the Marvel Studios Disney+ series Hawkeye (2021), Echo (2024), and Daredevil: Born Again (2025–present).
+D'Onofrio returned to the role of Wilson Fisk / Kingpin in the Marvel Studios Disney+ series Hawkeye (2021), Echo (2024), and Daredevil: Born Again (2025–present).
 For his performance in Hawkeye, he was nominated for the Critics Choice Super Award for Best Villain in a Series.
+D’Onofrio and co-star Charlie Cox were credited as executive producers for season two of Daredevil: Born Again.